prof-rossetti/intro-to-python/exercises/rock-paper-scissors/README.md

 python-dotenv # see: https://github.com/theskumar/python-dotenv
 ```

 Also note we are now requiring the program to use a third-party package, so we should add a "requirements.txt" file to the repo with the package name inside.
 And we should add a `pip install -r requirements.txt` step to the README file to instruct the user to install packages before trying to run the program.
+At this time your README file should somewhat resemble this [example README file](https://raw.githubusercontent.com/prof-rossetti/my-first-python-app/main/README.md), and you can feel free to reference and adapt that example.